yanqilong3321/GCN-geo/README.md

 # Graph nerual network in geolocation
 ## Introducation
-图神经网络模型在geolocation数据集上的应用
+Application of graph neural network model in geolocation dataset

+## geolocation datasets
+Download and Details in [here](https://github.com/afshinrahimi/geographconv)

-## How to run ?
+## How to run
 python train.py